-Fiscal Ye ar Ended
+Fiscal Year Ended

+December 31,

-2020 2019
+2021 2020

 (in tho usands)

-Audit Fees (1) \$1,787 \$2,213
+Audit Fees (1) \$ 2,011 \$ 1,787

-Audit-related Fees - -
+Audit-related Fees

-Tax Fees -
+Tax Fees

-All Other Fees(2) 2
+All Other Fees (2) 2 2

-Total Fees \$1,789 \$2,213
+Total Fees \$ 2,013 \$ 1,789

 (1) Audit fees consist of fees for professional services provided in connection with the audit of our annual consolidated financial statements, the review of our quarterly consolidated financial statements, and audit services that are normally provided by an independent registered public accounting firm in connection with statutory and regulatory filings or engagements for those fiscal years.
-The audit fees for fiscal year 2020 also include fees for professional services provided in connection with our initial public offering incurred during the fiscal year ended December 31, 2019, including comfort letters, consents, and review of documents filed with the SEC and with our Registration Statement on Form S-8 filed during the third fiscal quarter.
+The audit fees for fiscal year 2020 also include fees for professional services provided in connection with our offering of convertible senior notes.